 Town of Winchester chartered by the Virginia General Assembly.

 Abram's Delight built- oldest known remaining house in the City is now a house museum.

 Fort Loudoun erected in City under guidance of George Washington during French & Indian War.

-Geo.
-Washington first elected to public office as local representative to Virginia House of Burgesses.
-At his death in 1799, Washington would be attended by three physicians, one of whom was Dr. Craig from Winchester.
+George Washington first elected to public office as local representative to Virginia House of Burgesses.
+At his death in 1799, Washington would be attended by three physicians, one of whom was Dr. Craik from Winchester.

 Daniel Morgan leads riflemen on famous bee-line Revolutionary War march to Boston.

 Central water system installed in Winchester- one of the earliest public water systems in US (third-oldest in US and oldest in VA).

 Public Market House/Town Offices built-early rules for sanitary meat, produce sales and handling.